360ls/360ls/_sprint/sprint5/testing.md

 - Test viewing a live streamed video on the Wowza server.
 - Look for errors like lagging, jumping, discoloration, buffering, etc.
-- Test viewing a video on the web app
+- Test viewing a video on the web app.
-- Test viewing a live stream video pushed from the Wowza server to the web app
+- Test viewing a live stream video pushed from the Wowza server to the web app.

 ## Desktop Tests:

+### Unit Tests

+- Make sure UI components are displayed correctly.
+- Check that UI components respond to user actions.
+- Make sure actions are dispatched and received.
+- Check that correct new state is computed for each action.

+### Functional Tests

+- Previewing a camera
+- Streaming from the desktop application
 - Recording a video on the Desktop application
 - Saving a video from the Desktop
 - Uploading a video to the AWS server from the desktop